Skip to content

 Basic format

 JURASSIC reads a control file from the first command-line argument if it does not start with -.
-Each non-empty line is interpreted as:
+Lines starting with # are treated as comments and ignored.
+Each other non-empty line is interpreted as:

 KEY = VALUE